-She is the author of four novels for adults: Under a Thin Moon, which was published in 1992 and won the Arthur Welton Award; Their Angel Reach (1994), which was awarded the Geoffrey Faber Memorial Prize; All the Dark Air (1997), shortlisted for the 1997 MIND Book of the Year/Allen Lane Award; and Inheritance (2000), which centres on a dark family secret uncovered by a woman returning to her home town on the outskirts of Manchester after her mother's death.
+She is the author of four novels for adults: Under a Thin Moon, which was published in 1992 and won the Arthur Welton Award; Their Angel Reach (1994), which was awarded the Geoffrey Faber Memorial Prize; All the Dark Air (1997), shortlisted for the 1997 MIND Book of the Year/Allen Lane Award; Inheritance (2000), which centres on a dark family secret uncovered by a woman returning to her home town on the outskirts of Manchester after her mother's death; and Succession (2015).

 In 2002 her first children's novel, Frank and the Black Hamster of Narkiz, was published, and this has led to a series of Frank books, the latest of which is Frank and the New Narkiz (2005).
-The Whispering Road, based on the factual history of the deaths of workhouse children in Manchester, was published in 2005.
+She has also written the stand alone books Seventeen Times as High as the Moon (2006), City of Dogs (2007) and 43 Bin Street (2009) and five books for older children, including The Whispering Road (2005), based on the factual history of the deaths of workhouse children in Manchester, and Malkin Child (2012).

 Livi Michael began as a novelist of working class life, working in the realist tradition, with Under a Thin Moon (1992).